 Should cars be 100% autonomous

 This is being debated, but in the meantime we have to answer some ethical questions.
 One of these questions is referred to as the trolley scenario.
 In this case you have a trolley moving down a rail line and in front five people are in its path.
 The trolley can only take one action to avoid killing the 5 people and that is by switching track, but one child is on the other track.
 Can you see the dilemma?

 Some questions that need to be addressed first

 So one of the ethical question is what do you train the AI to do?
-In addition should we allow these types of death and life decisions to be made by an artificial intelligence?
-Do we give equal weight to human life or should other factors be considered such as age?
+In addition, should we allow these types of death and life decisions to be made by artificial intelligence?
+Do we give equal weight to human life, or should other factors be considered such as age?
 Should you the driver be killed in taking the necessary preventive action to minimize the outcome of an auto accident by artificial intelligence?

 Should Drivers always be on standby.

 If level 6 is too much to contemplate lets consider levels 4 and 5.
 These cars are fully automated to drive in any weather condition, but will alert the driver when an accident that is unavoidable will occur and let the driver take the appropriate action, so artificial intelligence is not responsible for killing humans.